microsoft/ignite-learning-paths-training-aiml/aiml20/DEMO Setup.md

 * https://customvision.ai
 * https://lutzroeder.github.io/netron/

-## Download image files to local machine
+## Find the image files on your local machine

-Download "CV Training Images.zip" to your local machine, and expand the zip file.
-This will create a folder "CV Training Images" with the following
-subfolders:
+Once you have cloned the repository, you can find the training images in the `aiml20/CV Training Images` folder.
+You will use these images to train the Custom Vision model.
+The folder contains the following subfolders:

 * drills
 * hammers